whatliesbeyond/C/README.md

 # C
-Programs written in C
-My repository for programs written in C language.
+Programs written by me in C language.